 Our extensive post-secondary research and planning programs help girls explore scholarship options and work through the application process for Canadian, American and international post-secondary schools.
-Guidance continues through to graduation in small group settings as well as individually.
-Crofton House graduates are accepted to prestigious post-secondary institutions and programs in Canada, in the United States and around the world.
+Guidance continues through to graduation in small group settings and individually.
+Crofton House graduates are accepted to prestigious post-secondary institutions and programs in Canada, the United States, and worldwide.

 Career counselling provides an opportunity for girls to discuss career goals, recognize their skills and strengths, and gain a sense of future career direction.
 Our counselling program offers invaluable coaching for the more practical aspects of a job search: resumes, interviews, cover letters, work experience and networking.
 Through alumnae connections, students receive first-hand advice on career experiences and options.

 CHS graduates are required to participate in a minimum of 30 hours of work experience.
 This program assists girls in preparing for the transition from secondary school to post-secondary studies and the world of work.
 Girls gain knowledge and real-life experience in the workplace, focusing on an area of interest.
 CHS students have completed work experience in various workplaces, from law firms to companies like Hootsuite.